-While the 2018 hurricane season over, we know by experience that Houston can flood any time.
+Even if it's not hurricane season, we know by experience that Houston can flood any time.
 Do your homework now and be prepared for severe weather of any type.

 Check around your home for loose items that could be picked up and cause damage in a strong wind.
 Store them in your garage or another secure place inside.